 According to a LinkedIn report, 87% of recruitment professionals agree that talent acquisition has become a more strategic function over the last year, talent sourcing being an important leg in the recruitment process.

-Talent sourcing is a proactive recruitment strategy aimed at identifying, attracting, and engaging potential candidates who may not be actively seeking job opportunities.
+Talent sourcing meaning underscores the proactive strategy of identifying and engaging potential candidates beyond conventional methods, broadening access to untapped talent pools.
+It aims at discovering, screening, and engaging potential candidates who may not be actively seeking job opportunities.
 Instead of relying solely on traditional methods such as job postings and applications, talent sourcing involves a more targeted and strategic approach to find top talent.

 In talent sourcing, recruiters actively search for and reach out to individuals who possess the desired skills, experience, and qualifications for a particular role or industry.
 This may involve leveraging various channels such as professional networking platforms, social media, online communities, industry events, and referrals.
 Recruiters often employ advanced search techniques, keyword-based searches, and data-driven sourcing tools to locate potential candidates who match specific criteria.